gsm007-data/ai-bootcamp-dubai/Lab-1:Usecases/business-automation/hands-on-lab-buisness-automation.md

    ```
    ![Create from scratch](assets/product_scratch.png)

-4. After the agent is created, navigate to the Agent Configuration page.
+4. After the agent is created, navigate to the Knowledge Section.

    **Description:**
    ```